uni-algo/uni-algo/README.md

 # Config define example (disable normalization)
 # target_compile_definitions(uni-algo PUBLIC UNI_ALGO_DISABLE_NORM)
 # Note that you can ignore config defines if header-only is enabled
-# because a Unicode data won't be compiled if not used anyway.
+# because a Unicode data that is not used won't be compiled anyway.

 target_link_libraries(${PROJECT_NAME} PRIVATE uni-algo::uni-algo)
 ```